Best Time to Visit Mount Rainier: Will the Mountain Be Out?

 Best Time to Visit Mount Rainier

-Early fall is stunning.
-But if I could visit only once a year, I’d choose late July for verdant scenery, flower-filled meadows, views of surrounding peaks still capped in snow, and waterfalls running strong.
+But if I could visit only once a year, I’d choose late July, when the landscape is at its most lush, waterfalls are flowing strong, and surrounding peaks are still capped in snow.

 In mid-July, the best time to go to Mount Rainier, Narada Falls cascades down a rocky cliff surrounded by lush greenery, with a vibrant rainbow arching across the mist at the waterfall's base.
 The sunlight creates a magical effect, highlighting the waterfall's power and beauty in the afternoon.